 Everyone needs to reach out to others in their own way.
 For some it’s through friends and family, others might prefer therapy or talking to a health professional, and for some it’s through social media.

-In June it was Lizzo who opened up on Instagram, telling her 4.8 million followers about her own struggle.
+Last June it was Lizzo who opened up on Instagram, telling her millions of followers about her own struggle.
 “I’m depressed and there’s no one I can talk to because there’s nothing anyone can do about it,” she wrote.
 “Life hurts.”